Generative Models as a Data Source for Multiview Representation Learning: Method

-If we are given a dataset, and a set of pixel space transformations, $T_{\mathbf{x}}$, that we wish to be invariant to, a standard approach is to use the following sampling strategy:
+If we are given a dataset, and a set of pixel-space transformations, $T_{\mathbf{x}}$, that we wish to be invariant to, a standard approach is to use the following sampling strategy:

 where $\sim D$ refers to drawing a random image uniformly from the dataset $D = \{\mathbf{x}_i\}_{i=1}^N$.
 This setting is depicted in the top row of Fig.~\ref{fig:method_diagrams}.
-In our experiments, we use SimCLR~\cite{chen2020simple} as an instantiation of this approach.
+We use SimCLR~\citep{chen2020simple} as an instantiation of this approach.